Watering Bermuda Grass: Spring, Summer, Fall and Winter Guide

 During spring, Bermuda grass does not require as much irrigation as it would during summer months.
 However, newly sodded grass may require a little more water to faster growth and spreading into a thick turf.

-Here’s a bermuda grass spring water maintenance guide:
+Here’s a Bermuda grass spring water maintenance guide:

-- Spring water requirements: 0.5 to 0.75 inches water
+• Spring water requirements: 0.5 to 0.75 inches of water

-- Watering frequency: once per 7 days
+• Watering frequency: once per 7 days

 During the spring months of March, April, and May, Bermuda grass requires 0.5-0.75 inches of water every seven days, as an existing Bermuda grassturf doesn’t normally require too much water at this time of the year.